vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 To capture the state of your {{ products.vra_9_short_name }} environment, fill in the names of the content objects and use the commands described in the [Pull Content](#pull-content) section.

-For more information on each component, please refer to the corresponding sub-section.
+For more information on each component, please refer to the corresponding sub-section page.

 #### Content Filtering